 Call for Abstract

-World Congress on Psychiatry and Psychology, will be organized around the theme “Perspectives for improvement in Psychiatry, Psychology and Mental Health”
+World Congress on Psychiatry and Psychology, will be organized around the theme “Covid-19: A global challenge for Psychiatry, Psychology & Mental health”

 PSYCHIATRY CONFERENCE 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in PSYCHIATRY CONFERENCE 2020

 Submit your abstract to any of the mentioned tracks.